TEHIK-EE/TerminologyServices/input/pagecontent/guidance.md

 #### ValueSet

 ValueSet resource takes its content from CodeSystem(s).
 There can never be a FHIR ValueSet that defines its own codes without referencing a CodeSystem.
 Therefore, we often see pairs of CodeSystem and ValueSet, where ValueSet simply includes all concepts from the CodeSystem.
 A ValueSet can include concepts from two or more different CodeSystems.
-And also, every CodeSystem has a default URI that represents a ValueSets that contains the whole CodeSystem.
+And also, every CodeSystem has a default URI that represents a ValueSet that contains the whole CodeSystem.

 <img src="codesystem-valueset-relationship.png" alt="ValueSets are made of CodeSystem concepts" width="800"/>
 <br clear="all"/>